apeir-n/voidscripts/status/README.md

 `void.sh`
 - i just put the name of the os/environment i'm running dwm on in this block
-- i also use dwm on freebsd and openbsd
+- i also use dwm on bsd and mac and stuff
-- left click currently opens `wtfutil` for a system dashboard
-- right click is a dmenu script with options to:
+- left click is a dmenu script with options to:
     - logout
     - reboot
     - poweroff
+- right click currently opens `wtfutil` for a system dashboard

 `weather.sh`
 - previously entirely used wttr.in for the temperature/icon, left mouse click, and right mouse click